gruntwork-io/docs/docs/pipelines/tutorial/index.md

    your GitHub PAT from Secrets Manager "Just in time" so that only the running ECS task has access to the token - and so that your token only exists for the lifespan of the ephemeral ECS task container.

-For now, export a valid GitHub PAT like so, so that we can use it to build Docker images that fetch private code via GitHub:
+Export a valid GitHub PAT using the following command so that we can use it to build Docker images that fetch private code via GitHub:
 ```shell
 export GITHUB_OAUTH_TOKEN=<your-github-pat>
 ```